 Distance: (default is 110)

-Autonomous system border router (ASBR): A router which is usually connected through an exterior routing protocol like BGP to one or more logical entities (AS).
+Autonomous system border router (ASBR): A router that is usually connected through an exterior routing protocol like BGP to one or more logical entities (AS).

-The major work of ABRs is to brief sub networks found throughout the OSPF system.
-It stores many copies of its link-state database and provide the path to the router.
+The major work of ABRs is to brief sub-networks found throughout the OSPF system.
+It stores many copies of its link-state database and provides the path to the router.

 Ex.
 As it is clear from the above diagram Router R3 is ASBR